Luxury Train Journeys in Africa

 Scroll for more

 The mainland Tanzania coast has long been a Cinderella to the beguiling lure of visiting Zanzibar and the spice islands.
 This is understandable, for the islands are seductive and easy to reach by scheduled flight.
-But there is a charm to the Tanzania beaches on the mainland that is gaining some recognition of its own.
+But there is a charm to the Tanzanian beaches on the mainland that are gaining some recognition of their own.
 Interesting small lodges have opened, often as labours of love.
 Often these are in beautiful and quiet coastal spots where the locals are not used to many visitors.
 Yet they relish the chance to trade produce and stories with overseas guests.

 Saadani National Park, Tanzania Coast